 Needs reported by the Houma-Terrebonne Housing Authority include units with central air and heat, local law enforcement involvement, neighborhood watch and handicap accessibility.
+These needs will be addressed in the rebuilding process.

 Needs reported by Section 8 Participants include security deposit assistance and utility assistance.